kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 ##### Unit tests

-- Validate key hierarchy behavior in reference implementation
+- Validate DEK re-use behavior in the API server
-  - Local KEK is generated for encryption
+  - DEK is generated at startup and re-used for all encryption operations
-  - Local KEK is rotated after a period of time/number of operations
+  - DEK is rotated after KEK rotation
-  - Remote KEK is only called when
+  - KMS plugin is only called when cache is empty
-    - Cache is empty, so remote KEK is needed to decrypt local KEK
-    - Local KEK is generated or rotated
-  - When key hierarchy is not used, remote KEK is called for every encryption/decryption
   - Ensure the logs and metrics are generated as expected
   - At least 75% code coverage
 - Staleness check based on keyID in the `StatusResponse`